muratk3n/thirdwave/en/README.md

 I bet this is why office-dwelling, technobabbling centrist twats like this shit, a solution for 1 percenters..
-I'd send them to Bolivia, live there, they can create all the coups to get your lithium, and live happily everafter.
+I'd send them to Bolivia, live there, they can create all the coups they want to get their lithium, and live happily everafter.

 ---